Dynatrace/OneAgent-SDK-for-Java/README.md

+**Disclaimer: This SDK is currently in early access and still work in progress.**

 # Dynatrace OneAgent SDK for Java

 This SDK allows Dynatrace customers to instrument java applications.
-This is useful for technologies where no out of the box sensor is provided or in customer application are monitored.
+This is useful to enhance the visibility for prioritary frameworks or custom framework not directly supported by Dynatrace OneAgent out of the box.

 It provides the java implementation of the [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK).

 ## Package contents